 What would we have if it weren’t for grace?
 Where would we be?
 Only through grace can we receive God’s love, and be forgiven for our mistakes.
 In His grace, He sent His son to die for us, so we would be saved forever.
 It is through His grace that we receive hope and peace for the day.
 Grace is in our name because we cannot live a balanced life without it!
-Read below to see how much of an impact God’s grace has had on the team at The Grit and Grace Project.
+Read below to see how much of an impact God’s grace has had on the team at Grit and Grace Life.

 Verses that teach us about grace: